 What I did was set the tripod on the only free space available in the kitchen and focus on the working area.
 As you see from the picture and in the video, the stand mixer is where the fruit are and right behind me is the kitchen table.

 In order to speak to the camera I had to lower down my body and also later on, while rolling the dough I had to put my back to the camera in order to reach out to roll the phyllo.

-As I said, it was not planned and the dough I had made was more than it takes for one spanakopita as I wanted to use the rest to make some else.
+As I said, it was not planned and the dough I had made was more than it takes for one spanakopita as I wanted to use the rest to make something else.
 The amount given in the recipe which follows, is enough for one spanakopita,

 Nevertheless, with all the technical mistakes in it, I think that you will understand how to make a good Greek Spanakopita.